 Your peripheral nervous system connects the nerves from your brain and spinal cord, or central nervous system, to the rest of your body.
 This includes your:

 The job of these nerves is to deliver signals about physical sensations back to your brain.

-Peripheral neuropathy is a disorder that occurs when these nerves malfunction because they are damaged or destroyed.
+Peripheral neuropathy is a disorder that occurs when these nerves malfunction because they’re damaged or destroyed.
 This disrupts the nerves’ normal functioning.
-They might send signals of pain when there is nothing causing pain, or they might not send a pain signal even if something is harming you.
-This can be caused by injury, systemic illness, infection, or may be associated with an inherited disorder.
+They might send signals of pain when there’s nothing causing pain, or they might not send a pain signal even if something is harming you.
+This can be due to:

 The disorder is uncomfortable, but treatments can be very helpful.
-The most important thing to determine is whether peripheral neuropathy is caused by a serious underlying condition.
+The most important thing to determine is whether peripheral neuropathy is the result of a serious underlying condition.